From the beaches of the Balearic Islands to the rousing La Rambla of Barcelona, sunny escapes to Spain are something of a British tradition.

 Get a travel insurance quote online for your trip from the UK to Spain and make it suit you.

 You can visit Spain visa-free with a UK passport for a period of 90 days as part of the EU’s free movement agreement.
-However, should the UK leave the EU later this year, this may change, and you might need a visa.
-Stay up to date on entry requirements using the government’s website here.
+However, this may change following Brexit negotiations, and you might need a visa.
+Stay up to date on entry requirements using the government’s website.

 Getting around Spain